DNAIoT/components/README.md

 - execute tests by running:

-./test y y y (or n for each y you don't wish to run, ommiting y's will result in discarding test)
+./test y y y
+(Note: type n for each y you don't wish to run, ommiting y's will result in discarding test)